 Are you looking for four tips on how to deal with holiday stress?
 In this blog post, you will learn about going back to the basics as the most effective strategies to help keep the holidays enjoyable for yourself and your family and manage sensory overload.

 The holiday season is already upon us.
 Do you feel more stressed?
-Did you know that an America Psychological Association (APA) survey shows holiday stress is putting women’s and men’s health at risk?
+Did you know that an American Psychological Association (APA) survey shows holiday stress is putting women’s and men’s health at risk?
 The APA cites that nearly half of all women and 40 percent of men in the US experience heightened anxiety and tension during the holidays.

 For people of any age who experience sensory overload, the holidays are especially sensory-rich.
 That is a term I have coined to describe environments that have a more-than-typical sensory experience across one or more of the senses.
 More exposure to sensory-rich events and places like office parties, concerts, holiday-themed activities, family gatherings, and more people out and about shopping, along with the added stress of the holidays, make the season much more difficult for people with sensory sensitivity.

 The holidays, any holiday really brings added stress for children with autism, anxiety, and sensory overload.
 Read on to discover a four-point check-up to manage sensory overload and set yourself, your children, and your family up for success and reduce holiday stress.

 With my family from overseas, we have a running joke about the questions we are always asking each other when we are visiting each other.
 Think about the approach you take when guests are visiting.
 You are often more solicitous, asking, are you hungry?
 Are you thirsty?
 Did you sleep well?
 Likewise, on road trips, do you need a bathroom break?
 Moreover, you can likely recall yourself being the same, very caring about guests and visitors.
 However, can you remember the last time you asked yourself these same questions?
 Likely not.